rust-lang/crates-io-cargo-teams/docs/crate-removal-procedure.md

       heroku run -- cargo run --bin delete-version [crate-name] [version-number]

+* Remove the crate or version from the index.
+To remove an entire crate, remove the entire crate file.
+For a version, remove the line corresponding to the relevant version.

+* Remove the crate archive(s) and readme file(s) from S3.

 * Invalidate the CloudFront cache – remove both the relevant readme and crate files.
 If in doubt, invalidate `/*` to flush everything.

 ## Remove relevant version(s) and/or entire crates from docs.rs